 Understanding How EDI Works Within Your Organization

 EDI (electronic data interchange) is achieved once your organization and your trading partners both have an EDI software solution that communicates seamlessly together.
-But how does EDI work?
-It works by utilizing four main components that make up the EDI infrastructure:
+But how does electronic data interchange work?
+EDI works by utilizing four main components that make up the EDI infrastructure:

 - Translation software